MicrosoftDocs/power-platform/power-virtual-agents/extend-custom-canvas-connect.md

 We recommend starting with one of these samples custom built to work with Power Virtual Agents:

 * [Full bundle](https://github.com/microsoft/PowerVirtualAgentsSamples/tree/master/BuildYourOwnCanvasSamples/1.starter-full-bundle) is a custom canvas capable of showing all rich content from Power Virtual Agents.
+For example:

   ![Full bundle custom canvas](media/custom-canvas-full-bundle.png)

 * [Location and file uploading](https://github.com/microsoft/PowerVirtualAgentsSamples/tree/master/BuildYourOwnCanvasSamples/2.location-and-file-uploading) is a custom canvas capable of getting a user's location and sending it to a bot using Power Virtual Agents.
+For example:

   ![Location and file uploading custom canvas](media/custom-canvas-location-file-upload.png)

-[Or pick from other sample web chat canvases](https://github.com/microsoft/BotFramework-WebChat/#samples-list) are provided by Azure Bot Framework.
+Or you can pick from [other sample web chat canvases](https://github.com/microsoft/BotFramework-WebChat/#samples-list) provided by Azure Bot Framework.

-## Retrieve Bot ID and Tenant ID details
+## Retrieve bot ID and tenant ID details

 Next, you will need to retrieve your bot details to configure the custom canvas to send and receive messages from your bot.